SAMPLE ITINERARY – 7 NIGHTS / 8 DAYS

 DAY 6 - SLOW FOOD & GASTRONOMY DISTRICT | BRA & POLLENZO

-FULL DAY IN BRA, the Slow Food city and the University of Pollenzo
+FULL DAY IN BRA, the Slow Food City, and the University of Pollenzo

 Bra is a city of almost 30,000 inhabitants located in the heart of deep and rural Piemonte, a few kilometers from Alba and Langhe.

-From 2004, students from all over the world have been attending the University of Gastronomic Sciences in nearby Pollenzo, studying to become gastronomes, experts with multidisciplinary training on food, able to orient their production and consumption towards more aware and eco-sustainable ways.
+Since 2004, students from all over the world have been attending the University of Gastronomic Sciences in nearby Pollenzo, studying to become gastronomes, experts with multidisciplinary training on food, able to orient their production and consumption towards more aware and eco-sustainable ways.

 Slow Food is an organization that promotes local food and traditional cooking.
 It was founded by Carlo Petrini in Italy in 1986 and has since spread worldwide.
-Promoted as an alternative to fast food, it strives to preserve traditional and regional cuisine and encourages farming of plants, seeds, and livestock characteristic of the local ecosystem.
+Promoted as an alternative to fast food, it strives to preserve traditional and regional cuisine and encourages the farming of plants, seeds, and livestock characteristics of the local ecosystem.